niess/danton/docs/source/interface.rst

       By default, Danton is configured to sample tau decays over a volume.
-      Setting this flag to :python:`False` results in the sampling of flux events instead, through a boundary geodesic-like surface, defined by a constant altitude.
+      Setting this flag to :python:`False` results in the sampling of flux events instead, through a boundary surface defined by a constant altitude (w.r.t. the reference ellipsoid).

 ----